 Visit the Shakespeare in the Park webpage for the 2016 schedule.

 Photo: GreenStage performing A Midsummer's Night Dream

-Our art gallery spaces showcase regional artists year round, including exhibits at the Lynnwood Library, the Lynnwood Recreation Center, and City Hall (soon to come).
+Our art gallery spaces showcase regional artists year round, including exhibits at Lynnwood City Hall, and Lynnwood Recreation Center.
 For more information about the shows, and how to apply to show at these spaces, click here.